Zenimax: stop rushing Bethesda Game Studios, employ more staff and stop streamlining games

 It also would have been great if life in the vault was expanded on instead of rushing straight to cryo.

 There's "kid in a fridge".
 Previous Fallout games have established that ghouls need food and water, and this tiny quest completely ignored that.
+That's what happens when devs write random ideas on napkins.

 "Radiant" quests are not an acceptable substitute.